 Over the spring extensive consultations have taken place to establish the best approach to installing new equipment and improving existing facilities.
 Local residents and experts in consultation STBY, led this process.
 The results of their consultation can be read here.

 Appointment of a Project Manager

-The next step for the project will be appointment of a Project Manager to implement the plans.
-The description of this freelance role can be downloaded below.
+The next step for the project was the appointment of a Project Manager to implement the plans.
+A project management team is now in place.